shadeying/tweeter/README.md

 !["Cannot tweet when you have nothing to tweet :|"](https://github.com/shadeying/tweeter/blob/master/docs/empty-error.png?raw=true)

 ## Cool Feature :sunglasses:
-- You can like the TWEETS!!!
+- You can *like* the TWEETS!!!
-- Of course you can as many tweets as you want as well!!
+- Of course you can post as *MANY* tweets as you want as well!!
+- Click the "compose" box on the top right corner to TWEET!

 ## Getting Started